 The safety and well-being of your child is our highest priority.
-In response to the COVID-19 pandemic, we are following the current requirements and guidance from the New Jersey Department of Children and Families, Office of Licensing.
 The following protocols have been implemented to protect your child, your family, and our staff.
 If revisions are made, families will be advised immediately.

 Arrival and Health Screening

-Parents and caregivers will park and walk their child(ren) to their class meeting location.
+Parents and caregivers will park and walk their child(ren) to their classroom door.
 The greeting staff member will ask each adult to report their child’s temperature and confirm that their child does not have any symptoms of contagious illness.
 In addition, they will verify that the child has not been exposed to someone with COVID-19, is not currently being tested, has not been diagnosed with COVID-19 and is not yet cleared to discontinue isolation.
 If the adult is unable to provide this information, the staff member will take the temperature and screen the child.
-Children who are excluded as a result of this entry screening will be recorded on the center’s illness log.

 All children, staff, co-oping adults, and visitors must be screened prior to entering the school.
 This data will be recorded and retained for review by the Office of Licensing.